 To ensure that due process and procedural fairness is applied, an employee should be permitted to bring a support person with them when attending a formal meeting that relates to their employment.
-Such meetings where a support person may be present include performance, disciplinary, and termination meetings, as well as meetings held in relation to a workplace investigation (This includes where the employee is being interviewed in the capacity of being a witness).
+Such meetings where a support person may be present include performance, disciplinary, and termination meetings, as well as meetings held in relation to a workplace investigation (this includes where the employee is being interviewed in the capacity of being a witness).

 Although the Fair Work Act 2009 does not specifically state that an employer is required to offer the employee the opportunity to bring a support person to a meeting, an employer cannot unreasonably deny an employee’s request to do so.
-In order to reduce any potential procedural delays or disputes regarding procedural fairness, we do recommend that an employee be advised that they may have a support person in attendance at the time of being invited to attend a formal meeting.
+In order to reduce any potential procedural delays or disputes regarding procedural fairness, we recommend that an employee be advised that they may have a support person in attendance at the time of being invited to attend a formal meeting.

 Who can be a support person?